Quantum-Codes/MENACE/README.md

 # MENACE
 Self trained menace

+# TODO
+[] Explain the 3 methods of generation in detail tags [] Update old code and test again for the "how do we know it's true" Part.
+Maybe some conditions were messed up in re-editing. proofread the whole section.
+[] Add joke as a climax to the blog - "And now we need to print <something>. that is left as an excercise to the reader"

 Menace - Matchbox Educable Noughts and Crosses Engine<br>
 One of the first Reinforcement Learning algorithms made.
 This was used to play tic-tac-toe intelligently.